(Changelog - Apr 11th, 2022)

 Thanks for coming to

 my TED talk yet another appreciation post of mine!
-I hope you have enjoyed the read.
+I hope you have enjoyed the read, and feel free to throw in any suggestions.

-As a side note: coincidentally enough, it’s also the 122nd anniversary for my favorite football club!
+As a side note: coincidentally enough, it was also the 122nd anniversary for my favorite football club during the 25th anniversary of FE4!

-Their story is summarized here, it’s a rather unexpected coincidence and over those 5+ years sticking to the Fire Emblem series, I’d have never thought about this.
+Their story is summarized here, it’s a rather unexpected coincidence and over those years sticking to the Fire Emblem series, I’d have never thought about this until 2021 in mid-May.

 But it’s so nice, that means double the party.
 Even if they’re not the best performing team, I don’t care, I support them because it’s like a passion and their legacy has been no small talk in my country.